amy-77/learned_index/README.md

 * **Uniform:**  Every key in K has an equal likelihood of being sampled.
 * **Zipfan:** The probability of sampling the i-th key in K is given by p(i)=i<sup>α</sup>/∑<sub>j=1</sub><sup>N</sup>j<sup>α</sup>.
 For the Zipfan workload, by default, we set the parameter α=1.3 such that over 90% of index accesses occur within the range of (0, 10<sup>3</sup>].

-The detail sampling method for these two Query Workloads are in main_**dataset** folder. dataset = fb/ wiki/ books/ osm/ uniform/ normal/ lognormal.
+The detailed sampling method for these two query workloads is in the main_**dataset** folder. dataset can be fb, wiki, books, osm, uniform, normal, or lognormal.

-Run：
+To run the benchmarks:
 ```C++
 make -f Makefile_all run_all
 ```